-If your engine is overheating, or shows signs of running hotter than normal; you may have a problem with your electric cooling fan.
+Is your engine is overheating, or shows signs of running hotter than normal.
+Then, you may have a problem, with your electric cooling fan.

 Electric cooling fans are used, to move air through the radiator, when the vehicle is not in motion.

-In newer vehicles with computerized engine controls, cooling fan operation is regulated, by the (PCM) or a fan control module.
+In newer vehicles, electric cooling fan operation, is regulated by the (PCM) or a fan control module.

-Input from the engine coolant sensor, ambient air temperature, vehicle speed sensor and other sensors are sent to the (PCM).
-Finally, the (PCM) uses this information to decide, when the electric cooling fan needs to be energized.
+So, input from the engine coolant sensor, ambient air temperature, vehicle speed sensor and other sensors; are sent to the (PCM).
+As a result, the (PCM) uses this information to decide; when the electric cooling fan needs to be energized.

-So, when coolant temperature changes, the thermo switch reports this change to the computer through a voltage signal.
-Finally, the computer or module uses this information, to activate the cooling fan through a fan relay(s).
+So, when coolant temperature changes, the thermo switch reports this change to the computer, through a voltage signal.
+Then, the computer or module uses this information, to activate the cooling fan through a fan relay(s).

 What Can Stop Your Fan From Working: